Recipes

 - 1 (28 oz.) can plum tomatoes (blended) plus enough water to swish out the can.

 Cover (with lid slightly askew) and simmer for 30-45 minutes.
-When beans are tender, they’re ready.
+If it looks too watery, remove lid after 30.
+When vegetables are tender, it's done.
 Serve with sliced white onion over top.

 Notes